Digital Water and AI in Muscat, Oman

 Target Audience

-- Utility Executives: Translating Muscat’s smart metering, Netbase integration, and AI‑ready asset models into a phased digital roadmap for high‑loss networks.
+- Utility Executives & System Operators: Assess how smart metering, Netbase integration, SCADA, GIS, predictive maintenance, and advanced leak detection can support a phased digital roadmap for high-loss networks.

-- Regulators: Applying Oman Vision 2040, sustainable finance frameworks, and performance‑based regulation to accelerate digital and AI adoption.
+- Regulators & Policymakers: Examine how Oman Vision 2040, national loss-reduction targets, sustainable finance frameworks, and performance-based regulation can accelerate digital and Artificial Intelligence adoption.

-- Infrastructure Investors: Evaluating multi‑billion USD CAPEX in transmission, desalination, and smart systems as platforms for green and sustainability‑linked financing.
+- Infrastructure Investors & Financiers: Evaluate major capital programmes in transmission, desalination, wastewater, smart systems, and network rehabilitation as platforms for green, blue, and sustainability-linked financing.

 Report Deliverables